karenyyng/shear_gp/notes/ker_deriv.md

 $n \times n$ matrix, and we should multiply those terms to $\Sigma$ using a [Schur product](http://en.wikipedia.org/wiki/Hadamard_product_(matrices))

+Each spatial derivative result in an extra factor of inverse length in terms of the units.
+Therefore, the covariance function of the 4th spatial derivative has units of (inverse length)$^4$ ... which seems like there could be factors of some constants missing that should cancel out the units.

 ## notes
 * $\gamma_2$, unlike $\kappa$ and $\gamma_1$ does not have any pair of repeated indices, e.g. 1122, nor 2211 nor 1111 etc., so